-After installing the package (install.packages ("sandbox")) and loading it (library ("sandbox")), the package 125 functions are available to the user.
 To start from scratch, it is necessary to create a new empty rule book, which can then be expanded by adding rules and parameters.
 A new rule book can be created by the function get_RuleBook(), using the default keyword book = "empty".

+'''

-book <- get_RuleBook(book = "empty")
+book <- get RuleBook(book = "empty")

+'''

-130 This will generate a list object with all principal elements required to define a virtual sediment section: a book name (\$book), a true age definition (\$age), and the definition of population likelihoods (\$population), grain-sizes (\$grainsize), packing density (\$packing) and specific grain density (\$density).
+This will generate a list object with all principal elements required to define a virtual sediment section: a book name (\$book), a true age definition (\$age), and the definition of population likelihoods (\$population), grain-sizes (\$grainsize), packing density (\$packing) and specific grain density (\$density).

-True age means that underlying all concepts of sandbox there is the assumption of an actual there is an initial age for each grain depending on its depth.
-With depths and ages defined at discrete intervals and interpolated by a spline function,

-135 sandbox uses a very simplistic representation of the sediment accumulation process by default.
+True age means that there is an initial age for each grain depending on its depth.
+With depths and ages defined at discrete intervals and interpolated by a spline function, sandbox uses a very simplistic representation of the sediment accumulation process by default.
 It does not account for hiatuses or autocorrelated incremental sedimentation pulses followed by pauses (Blaauw and Christen, 2011).
 However, such dedicated relationships can be implemented if required (see SI for examples).

-Grain-sizes are defined on a $\phi$ -scale throughout ( $\phi = -log_2(\frac{D}{D_0})$ , with D the diameter in $\mu$ m and $D_0$ the reference diameter 1000 diameter 1000 $\mu$ m) to account for the non-normal distribution of these data (Krumbein, 1937).
+Grain-sizes are defined on a φ -scale throughout ($\phi = -log_2(\frac{D}{D_0})$), with D the diameter in μ m and D_0 the reference diameter 1000 μ m) to account for the non-normal distribution of these data (Krumbein, 1937).
 Packing density describes the ratio between compound sample volume and the volume of solid particles in that sample.
 For regular spheres in a 3D space, the close-packing density cannot exceed 0.74 (Hales, 1992).
 For natural soil material, the packing density is usually around 0.3 to 0.6 (Blume et al., 2010).
 The packing density becomes relevant for sandbox when taking virtual samples by volume or further volume-based processing steps.
 The specific grain density (2.65 g cm-3 for quartz) is needed to define grain masses.

-The function add\Population () allows adding other grain populations to a rule book, which by default only has one.

-145 Populations can be added at any time, and all specific rules of the rule book will be updated for the respective number of additional populations.
+The function add_Population() allows adding other grain populations to a rule book, which by default only has one.
+Populations can be added at any time, and all specific rules of the rule book will be updated for the respective number of additional populations.
 The function requires specifying the rule book to be updated and providing the number of populations to add.
-The code below adds one population and stores the changes as a new rule book.